simpar1471/swisspalmR/README.md

 <!-- badges: end -->

-swisspalmR is a small package with one purpose: it retrieves S-palmiotylation data from the SwissPalm database using `httr2`, `rvest` and `curl`.
+swisspalmR is a small package with one purpose: retrieval of S-palmitoylation data from the SwissPalm database using `httr2`, `rvest` and `curl`.

 ## Installation